Billing and Payment Policies

 Senior Capstone Fee

-If a student has completed all graduation requirements except the SCE and has previously attempted but did not successfully complete (either failed or withdrew from) the SCE course, they will have to register for and successfully complete a second SCE in order to graduate.
+If a student has completed all graduation requirements except the SCE and has previously attempted but did not successfully complete (either failed or withdrew from) the SCE course, they will have to register for and successfully complete an SCE in order to graduate.
 The student should register for this SCE course in the semester in which the student and their SCE advisor have agreed that the SCE will be completed.
-For students who enroll in the second SCE course within one academic year of not completing their first attempt, the fee for the new SCE registration will be $1,500.
-The same fee will be assessed on subsequent registrations for the SCE course provided no more than one academic year has elapsed since the student’s most recent attempt.
+For students who enroll again in an SCE course, the fee for this SCE registration will be $1,545.
+Each subsequent re-take of an SCE is a $1,030 increase in the fee, for a total of three attempts.

 Deposits